matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 - The organization node is the root node for Google Cloud resources.
 - Notable organization roles:
-    - **Organization Policy Administrator:** Broad control over all cloud resources.
+    - **Organization Policy Administrator**: Broad control over all cloud resources.
-    - **Project Creator:** Fine-grained control of project creation.
+    - **Project Creator**: Fine-grained control of project creation.

 **An example IAM resource hierarchy**